 Illustration of Global Renewable Energy Investment.
 Source: UN Environment, Bloomberg New Energy Finance.
 Global Trends in Renewable Energy Investment 2018, http://www.fs-unep-centre.org

 When can energy be called ‘Renewable’?

-When their sources are carbon neutral.
-This means they do not produce Carbon compounds (such as other greenhouse gases).
+- When their sources are carbon neutral.
+That means they do not produce carbon compounds (such as other greenhouse gases).

 - When they do not pollute the environment (air, land, or water)

 Renewable energy includes Biomass, Wind, Hydro-power, Geothermal, and Solar sources.
 Renewable energy can be converted to electricity, which is stored and transported to our homes for use.
 In this lesson, we shall take a closer look at how renewable energy is converted into electricity.